awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-visualization.md

 ![\[A conceptual image of convolutional autoencoder\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/debugger/debugger-cnn-autoencoder-plot.gif)

-## [ Using SageMaker Debugger to Monitor Attentions in BERT Model Training ](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-debugger/model_specific_realtime_analysis/bert_attention_head_view/bert_attention_head_view.ipynb)<a name="debugger-visualization-bert_attention_head_view"></a>
+## [ Using SageMaker Debugger to Monitor Attentions in BERT Model Training ](https://sagemaker-examples.readthedocs.io/en/latest/sagemaker-debugger/model_specific_realtime_analysis/bert_attention_head_view/bert_attention_head_view.html)<a name="debugger-visualization-bert_attention_head_view"></a>

 Bidirectional Encode Representations from Transformers \(BERT\) is a language representation model\.
 As the name of model reflects, the BERT model builds on *transfer learning* and the *Transformer model* for natural language processing \(NLP\)\.

 The BERT model is pre\-trained on unsupervised tasks such as predicting missing words in a sentence or predicting the next sentence that naturally follows a previous sentence\.
-The training data contains 3\.3 billion words \(tokens\) of English text, such as Wikipedia and electronic books\.
+The training data contains 3\.3 billion words \(tokens\) of English text, from sources such as Wikipedia and electronic books\.
 For a simple example, the BERT model can give a high *attention* to appropriate verb tokens or pronoun tokens from a subject token\.

-The pre\-trained BERT model can be fine\-tuned with an additional output layer to achieve state\-of\-the\-art model training in NLP tasks, such as automated response to questions, text classification, and many others\.
+The pre\-trained BERT model can be fine\-tuned with an additional output layer to achieve state\-of\-the\-art model training in NLP tasks, such as automated responses to questions, text classification, and many others\.

 Debugger collects tensors from the fine\-tuning process\.
 In the context of NLP, the weight of neurons is called *attention*\.